UBE2C/Xenograft_volume_estimation/XenoVol_performance.md

 <br/>

 *The figure shows the mean real and predicted xenograft volumes and their change over time in the Continous-treatment <br/> dataset.
-Error bars are showing the standard error of the means* <br>
+Error bars represent the standard error of the means* <br>

 ### Figure 2C <br/>